 What is Bariatric Surgery :

 Bariatric surgery is basically a kind of surgery that we do on our Digestive system .i-e on our stomach and intestine.
-This surgery cause changes in the hormones secreted by the stomach and intestine.
-So bodyweight decreases which decrease Insulin Resistance and improve Diabetes.
+This surgery causes changes in the hormones secreted by the stomach and intestine.
+So bodyweight decreases which decreases Insulin Resistance and improves Diabetes.